PRESS KIT

 May 22-31, 2026

-House is a body, Body is a home is a transdisciplinary exhibition of sculpture, film, performance, sound, and a publication that situates itself inside processes of decay.
+house is a body, body is a home is a transdisciplinary exhibition of sculpture, film, performance, sound, and a publication that situates itself inside processes of decay.
 Emerging from encounters with abandoned houses in rural Japan, the works gather ash, clay, discarded objects, and the human body into quiet constellations that hospice erosion.

 May 22-31